ganelson/inform/README.md

 or "the Z-machine".
 On a release compilation, a further tool called Inblorb packages this up as a stand-alone website or download.

+__Disclaimer__.
+Because this is a private repository (until the next public release of Inform, when it will open), its GitHub pages server cannot be enabled yet.
+As a result links marked &#9733; below lead only to raw HTML source, not to served web pages.
+They can in the mean time be browsed offline as static HTML files stored in "docs".

 ## Licence

 Except as noted, copyright in material in this repository (the "Package") is